scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 The results themselves confirm many of our expectations about Python use on Cori, but also reveal some surprises that suggest next actions that various stakeholders can take.
-Such surprises suggest new opportunities for engagements between NERSC, users and developers of scientific Python infrastructure.
+Such surprises suggest new opportunities for engagements between NERSC, users, and developers of scientific Python infrastructure.

 We observe that Python jobs on Cori mostly come from environments that users